 Alport Syndrome is an inherited disease of the kidney that can also affect the inner ear (cochlea) and eye.
-It is estimated to effect at least 1 in 5,000 people.
 It is caused by genetic mutations that affect the type IV collagen family of proteins.
 Type IV collagen is a major part of important tissue structures called basement membranes that are present in all tissues including the kidney, inner ear, and eye.
-Generally, Alport Syndrome affects boys more than girls because 80% of the time the disease is passed on by a mutation on the X chromosome (called X-linked Alport Syndrome).
-Boys only have one X-chromosome whereas girls have two X chromosomes.
-In girls, the normal X chromosome buffers the effect of the mutated gene.
-The other 20% of Alport Syndrome patients have the autosomal recessive or autosomal dominant form of the disease where boys and girls are equally affected.
-The Genetics of Alport Syndrome are discussed in more detail below.

 Alport Syndrome always affects the kidneys.
 The primary symptom is blood in the urine (hematuria), which is usually microscopic, meaning it can only be detected with a microscope or a urine dipstick.
 Sometimes children with Alport Syndrome have brown, pink, or red urine (gross hematuria) for several days, associated with a cold or flu.
 This gross hematuria eventually stops when the child recovers and can be very frightening but is not harmful.
-As boys with Alport Syndrome get older, they begin to show additional signs of kidney disease, such as protein in the urine (proteinuria) and high blood pressure.
-These symptoms usually occur by the time the boys are teenagers.
+As the disease progresses additional signs of kidney disease begin to show, such as protein in the urine (proteinuria) and high blood pressure.